-Safeguarding is covered in the school curriculum in PHSE and Citizenship lessons.
-The modular nature of our curriculum means that each term a different aspect of PHSE is covered, e.g. personal feelings, everyday choices, medicines and medication, changing relationships.
-For many pupils the ability to simply say no to an activity or sensation that they dislike is a skill that is aspired to.
+Safeguarding is embedded in PHSE / RSE lessons.
+For many pupils the ability to simply say "no" to an activity or sensation that they dislike is a skill that is aspired to.
 Communicating preferences underpins every curriculum area and activity.
+Teachers and the PHSE lead personalise and differentiate content and resources for each Pathway and age-phase (see Appendix 2).